MDiaznf23/MDiaznf23/README.md

 ## Focus

 Building **fail-safe hardware-software integrations** and automating repetitive workflows.
-If it can be automated — it will be.
+If it can be automated, it will be.

 ---